cedardb/examples/nasdaq/README.md

 ### 4. Query the data
-Alternatively, you can run your own queries:
+Alternatively, you can run your own queries.
+This requires installation of the `psql` PostgreSQL command line interface.
+Note that, for the `Time:` values to appear, you need to either run `\timing on` from within the session or have a `$HOME/.psqlrc` file containing at least the following line: `\timing on`.

 ```shell
 PGPASSWORD=postgres psql -h localhost -U postgres -d postgres